 We spent hundreds of hours paddling, splashing, exploring, and testing on the water comparing and contrasting the kayaks in this review to figure out which are the best for what, and which are not.
 The Oru emerged at the top of the pack for so many reasons that we lay out for you below.

 The Oru Beach LT handles incredibly well for being a portable model.
-At 12'3" long, it's the second longest boat in this review - outdone only by the 2+ person Aquaglide Columbia.
+At 12'3" long, it's the second longest single-occupant boat in this review.
 Despite having no skegs, the added length translates into great tracking and the ability to cut through waves like a pro.
 It also rides low in the water and feels impressively stable.
 Within the Girl Scout troop that took these boats out for a spin, the girl who was least comfortable in a boat felt secure riding in the Oru and was able to have a great time on the water with her friends.

 Due to its construction, relatively low weight, and the level at which it rides in the water, this boat is both surprisingly maneuverable and extraordinarily fast.
 It's also a relatively thin boat, in terms of height, which helps it to catch less wind, meaning that those gusts are less likely to blow you off course.
 Additionally, the double-layered polypropylene gives a lot of confidence in taking the Oru over submerged objects like sticks, logs, plants, rocks and in its ability to land on a rocky shore and survive a short drag across the sandy beach.